robotology/whole-body-controllers/doc/How-to-run-controllers-on-real-iCub.md

 - Set the environmental variable `YARP_ROBOT_NAME` in the `.bashrc` according to the robot one wants to use (e.g. `iCubGenova04`, etc. for experiments).

 - Start the robot.
-Please refer to [How to setup the iCub robot for whole-body control experiments](How-to-setup-the-robot-for-wbc-experiments.md) for more information on the startup procedure.
+Please refer to [How to setup iCub for whole-body control experiments](How-to-setup-iCub-for-wbc-experiments.md) for more information on the startup procedure.

 #### Before putting the robot feet on the ground: